How We Keep Our Kitchen Safe and Organized with Kids

 Safety cabinet locks to baby-proof kitchen from dangerous chemicals, medicine, knifes, and fragile objects

-Cleaning chemicals, medicine, knives, and fragile objects should be kept outof reach from young children.
-To keep the kitchen safe from life-threatening hazards, safety locks are recommended to block cabinet access.
+Cleaning chemicals, medicine, knives, and fragile objects should be kept out of reach from young children.
+Safety locks are recommended to block cabinet access to keep the kitchen safe from life-threatening hazards.

 Safety cabinet locks to baby-proof kitchen from dangerous chemicals, medicine, knifes, and fragile objects

-• Safety straps (similar here): In the apartment that we rented before our current home, we used adhesive safety straps since we were not allowed to drill in the furniture.
+• Safety straps (similar here): We used adhesive safety straps in the apartment we rented before our current home since we were not allowed to drill in the furniture.

 • Magnetic safety locks (similar here): These options generally require drilling.
-Since the lock is hidden on the inside of the doors, this is the most aesthetically pleasing option.
+This is the most aesthetically pleasing option since the lock is hidden inside the doors.
 It’s also effective, because “out of sight, out of mind”.
-When my kids couldn’t see the lock, they give up after realizing the door wouldn’t open.
+When my kids couldn’t see the lock, they gave up after realizing the door wouldn’t open.

-Hope you guys enjoyed our kid-friendly kitchen tour, safety, and organization tips!
+Hope you guys enjoyed our kid-friendly kitchen tour and organization tips!

-I hope this helps and would love to hear which organization and storage solutions was useful or not for your family!
+I hope this helps, and I would love to hear which organization and storage solutions were useful or not for your family!

 Happy organizing, friends!